RhanPemberton/1p21bulkmenubundle/ilaw-nav-field-bulk-edit-support/fields/fordev.md

 -	Remove Plugin header comments on each referrenced files in index.php so it doesnt break the site

-	If the plugin no longer has an index.php, you are dead.
+	Note: If the plugin no longer has an index.php, you are dead.
+Abort and leave it alone now you can no longer save it.

 -	Test the plugin on a clone environment of an existing iLawyer site, and a new install wordpress site, make sure shit's not broken